repllca/AniMo/README.md

 # 🏋️‍♂️ Training AniMo Model

-You may also need to download evaluation models to run the scripts. ⚙️
+You may also need to download evaluation models in `./text_mot_match/README.md` and glove files in `./glove/README.md` to run the scripts. ⚙️

 ## 🔢 Train RVQ

 ```bash
 python train_vq.py \
   --name rvq \